Jenniferbazelak/ProjectOne/README.md

 Dog owners can also add their own dog park to the map by simply entering a name, selecting features, and dropping a pin.

 Our hope is that Tailwag helps dog owners find and share new spaces and places to hang out with their furry friends.
 Keep wagging!

+### Where can I find Tailwag?
+Here is the link to Tailwag: https://jenniferbazelak.github.io/Tailwag/